 The managed care organization (MCO) may provide or arrange for the provision of the following services.

-Adaptive Aids and Medical Supplies — Medical equipment and supplies that include devices, controls or appliances specified in the plan of care that enable individuals to increase their abilities to perform activities of daily living or to perceive, control or communicate with the environment in which they live.
+Adaptive Aids and Medical Supplies — Medical equipment and supplies that include devices, controls or appliances specified in the plan of care that enable individuals to increase their abilities to perform activities of daily living (ADLs) or to perceive, control or communicate with the environment in which they live.

-Nursing Services — Services for members may be provided through the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW).
-Nursing services are assessment, planning and interventions provided by a person licensed to engage in professional nursing or vocational nursing by the Texas Board of Nursing or licensed in a state that has adopted the Nurse Licensure Compact.
+Nursing Services — Services for members may be provided through the STAR+PLUS Home and Community Based Services (HCBS) program.
+Nursing services are assessment, planning and interventions provided by a person licensed to engage in professional nursing practice as a registered nurse (RN) or licensed vocational nursing (LVN) by the Texas Board of Nursing or licensed in a state that has adopted the Nurse Licensure Compact.

 Minor Home Modifications — Services that assess the need, arrange for, and provide modifications and/or improvements to a residence to enable the member to reside in the community and to ensure safety, security and accessibility.
 Minor home modifications are limited to those modifications identified and approved by the MCO on the individual service plan (ISP).

-If the Adult Foster Care (AFC) home is the member’s home, the member must agree to have modifications made to the home.
+If the adult foster care (AFC) home is the member’s home, the member must agree to have modifications made to the home.
 If the AFC home provider is the owner of the home, the AFC home provider must agree to have modifications made to the home.
 If the AFC home provider is the lessee of the home, the owner must be contacted and apprised of the needed modifications.
-Permission to make the modifications must be obtained from the home owner in writing and kept with Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services.
+Permission to make the modifications must be obtained from the home owner in writing and kept with Form H1700-A, Rationale for STAR+PLUS HCBS Program Items/Services.

-When the AFC home provider and member or HCBS SPW applicant meet to interview each other and complete Form 2327, Individual/Member and Provider Agreement, the minor home modifications must be listed in "Miscellaneous Arrangements" if the AFC home is not the member’s home.
+When the AFC home provider and member or STAR+PLUS HCBS program applicant meet to interview each other and complete Form 2327, Individual/Member and Provider Agreement, the minor home modifications must be listed in "Miscellaneous Arrangements" if the AFC home is not the member’s home.
 Both the member and the AFC home provider must sign the form agreeing to all included information and stipulations.

-To save the member from spending his/her allocation for minor home modifications unnecessarily, a minimum grace period of 30 calendar days must be allowed for the individual to adjust to the AFC placement before any modifications are begun.
-If the health or safety of the member is jeopardized without the necessary modifications upon entry into the AFC home, a waiver of the 30 calendar days can be made based on the recommendations of the interdisciplinary team and approved by the MCO.
+To save the member from spending his or her allocation for minor home modifications unnecessarily, a minimum grace period of 30 days must be allowed for the individual to adjust to the AFC placement before any modifications are begun.
+If the health or safety of the member is jeopardized without the necessary modifications upon entry into the AFC home, a waiver of the 30 days can be made based on the recommendations of the interdisciplinary team and approved by the MCO.

-Minor home modifications remain in an HCBS SPW AFC home even if the member for whom the modifications were made permanently leaves the home.
+Minor home modifications remain in a STAR+PLUS HCBS program AFC home even if the member for whom the modifications were made permanently leaves the home.

-Dental Services — Services provided by a licensed dentist to preserve teeth and meet the medical need of the member.
+Dental Services — Services provided by a licensed dentist to preserve teeth and meet the dental need of the member.

-Occupational Therapy — Interventions and procedures to promote or enhance safety and performance in the instrumental activities of daily living, education, work, play, leisure and social participation.
+Occupational Therapy — Interventions and procedures to promote or enhance safety and performance in the instrumental activities of daily living (ADLs), education, work, play, leisure and social participation.
 Services consist of the full range of activities provided by an occupational therapist or a licensed occupational therapy assistant under the direction of a licensed occupational therapist and within the scope of his/her state licensure.

 Physical Therapy — Specialized techniques for the evaluation and treatment related to functions of the neuro-musculoskeletal systems.
 Services consist of the full range of activities provided by a physical therapist or a licensed physical therapist assistant under the direction of a licensed physical therapist and within the scope of his/her state licensure.